Any number of conditions can make you sick to your stomach after eating. These might include causes from food poisoning to illness to pregnancy.

 - Avoid greasy, fried, or spicy foods.

-- Eat mainly bland foods, such as crackers or toast.
+- Eat mainly bland foods, like crackers or toast.

-- Eat smaller meals more frequently, instead of three large meals.
+- Eat smaller meals more frequently, instead of three large meals that are spaced out.

 - Relax and sit still after you eat to give your food time to digest.